nasa/trick/docs/documentation/running_a_simulation/runtime_guis/SimControlPanel.md

 ## Simulation Control Panel

-The Simulation Control Panel is a graphical user interface that allows users to view and modify the states of slaves in a Monte Carlo simulation.
+The Simulation Control Panel is a graphical user interface that allows users to control and view the state of a simulation.

 ### Launching